remko/ampersandjs-dash-generator/README.md

 		npm run build

+This will create a `build` directory with all build results.

 Use the resulting docset by adding the `.docset` to the *Docsets* tab of Dash.

 The build command also generates a Dash feed in `feed`.
 The `.html` file in the `feed` dir contains the Dash URL,